Te-Maramataka/nsb-matariki/README.md

 ## **Installation**

-To install the required libraries, go to the root path of the repo and run the following:
+To install the required libraries, go to the repository folder.
+Then run the following in your command prompt:
 ```
 pip install -r requirements.txt
 ```